 Your Porto bike tour should end right next to the Luis I Bridge, a double-decker beauty that connects Porto to Gaia across the river.
 If it reminds you of the Eiffel Tower, you’re not going crazy.
 Gustav Eiffel was one of the main architects who worked on the bridge.

 The bridge’s lower level is for pedestrians and cars, while the upper level is for pedestrians and the metro line.
-And you’ll get to walk across both during your 2 days in Porto!
+And you’ll get to walk across both during this 2 day Porto itinerary!

 Head across the bridge to reach Gaia.
 And if you stop to take a few photos, be careful of the other pedestrians.
 The walkway is very narrow, and you don’t want to drop your camera/phone in the river if someone bumps into you.